Contributors from members of the Copper team

 The rear-view mirror trap

 A recent SalesGlobe survey determined that the top sales quota challenge was that quotas are typically based on historical data, rather than market value and real opportunity.
-This means you need to do your research and set quotas based on what’s out there so that reps aren’t demoralized by going after a number that’s not reflective of current market conditions.
+This means you need to do your research and set quotas and sales goals based on what’s out there so that reps aren’t demoralized by going after a number that’s not reflective of current market conditions.

 The “punishing your best reps” trap